 - Measure out the dry ingredients in a bowl and set aside.

 - After 7 hours, scrape the poolish into the bowl of the mixer.
 Pour the second measurement of water into the bowl that the poolish was in, and mix to include any residual poolish left in the bowl.
 Pour into the bowl of your mixer, along with the second measurement of yeast, and the dry ingredients.
 Mix on low for about a minute.
 Then stop the machine and with a rubber spatula or dough scraper, scrape well along the sides and bottom of bowl.
 Then mix on low for 3 minutes.
-Increase to medium and mix for 3 minutes.
+Increase to medium and mix for 2 minutes.
+Dough will be very wet.

-- Give another set of folds, let rest an hour, and then give a final set of folds.
+- Give another set of folds, let rest for 45 minutes, and then give a final set of folds.

-- If you want to use the dough right away, let rest for about 15-20 minutes before dividing into 10 ounce or 284 gram pieces.
+- If you want to use the dough right away for pizza, let rest for about 15-20 minutes before dividing into 10 ounce or 284 gram pieces.
 Round pieces by tucking sides of dough under and let rest again before gently rolling out for pizza.
+Bake on a baking stone for 10-15 minutes in a 500 degree oven (or as hot as you can make it) on a baking stone, until the crust is brown and crispy.